This deployment method is designed for domain environment with more than 50 end users, Also for (Citrix/RDS) setup.

-Active Directory administrators can use it instead of direct installing client application and inviting each employee.
+Active Directory administrators can use this guide instead of manual installation or invitation method for each employee.

-The idea behind is very simple: we provide per-machine installer (MSI-file) and policy template (ADM-file) with application configuration.
+The idea behind is very simple: we provide per-machine installer (MSI-file) and policy template (ADMX-file) with application configuration.
 The domain administrator can deploy both centrally.

 This is perfect when:

-- You want to deploy the Xink App unattended to all Outlook (Windows) users.
+- You want to deploy the Xink App unattended to all Outlook users.

 - You don't want Outlook (desktop) users to have any kind of interaction.

 - You don't want to deal with invitation emails and rely on users having to enter access code.

 - You want to deploy across medium or larger teams.

 - Outlook on (Citrix/RDS) - Outlook published application (Citrix) is not supported.

 - Active Directory as data source (AD on-prem)

 This process consists of only two steps: